camilouribebotta/visual-essays/docs/help.md

 - __stroke__:  The color to use for lines (including GeoJSON polygon region outlines)
 - __stroke-width__:  Sets the width of a line or GeoJSON polygon outline.
 The default is 4 for a regular line and 0 for a GeoJSON polygon
 - __stroke-opacity__:  Sets the opacity level of a line or GeoJSON polygon outline
-- __fill-opacity__:  Sets the opacity level of a line or GeoJSON polygon outline
+- __fill-opacity__:  Sets the opacity level of a GeoJSON polygon region
 - __opacity__:  The opacity level for a marker or GeoJSON polygon

 ## ve-map